rahsunk/61040-portfolio/assignments/assignment1/problems.md

 - Technical issues: Internet issues, outdated hardware, crossplay between systems

-  Reason for exclusion: Most technical issues that arise from gaming could be solved by getting better hardware, such as a better computer, better internet, or troubleshooting online.
-These solutions are beyond the scope of a single software application.
+  Reason for exclusion: Many technical issues that arise from gaming could be solved by getting better hardware, such as a better computer or better internet.
+For software issues, you can troubleshoot online and find numerous solutions that go beyond the scope of a single software application.

 2. Traveling:

 - **Navigating new areas: Learning how to use transit systems, using foreign currency, learning etiquette and culture**

-  Physical travel guides frequently contain outdated information, and in my experience, their features have been separated into multiple apps, such as an app just for finding rooms, and an app just for transit.
-I think an online app with continuously updated information from user feedback would be a better way for people, especially newcomers to navigate places they visit.
+  Physical travel guides frequently contain outdated information.
+In my experience, their features have since been separated into multiple apps, such as an app just for finding rooms, and an app just for transit.
+I think an online touring application that combines these features would be a better way for people, especially newcomers to navigate places they visit.
+Using user feedback, the app could be continously updated with accurate information.

 - Budgeting: Easy to overspend on vacations, planning budget on hotels, food, etc.